data-gymnasia/courses/content/machine-learning/content.md

 Let's build a visualization for the optimal classifier for the flowers by coloring each point in the plane according to its classification.
 First, let's get 300 observations from the joint distribution of $(X\_1, X\_2, Y)$:

     pre(julia-executable)
-      | using Plots, StatsBase Distributions, Random
+      | using Plots, StatsBase, Distributions, Random
       | Random.seed!(1234)
       | struct Flower
       |     X::Vector